anujamishra22/Video-Captioning-Web-App/README.md

 CSS: Applied for styling and improving the visual appearance of the application.
 JavaScript: Implemented the logic for loading videos, adding captions, and displaying captions at the correct timestamps.

+User Experience Considerations

+Simplicity:The interface is kept simple and intuitive with clear labels and buttons to guide the user through the process of loading a video and adding captions.

 Trade-offs

 Feature Set vs. Simplicity:
 Trade-off: Decided to implement basic features (video loading, caption adding, and displaying) to keep the application simple and within the given time constraint.
 Implication: Advanced features like editing captions, removing captions, and saving/loading caption data are not included.

 Future Enhancements